 Thinking of moving overseas to avoid student loans?
 You’re not alone.
-We have many clients in New Zealand, Australia, Europe, the Middle East, and Asia who are legally paying $0 a month on their student loans.
-They’re not committing tax fraud, they’re not in default, and they’re going to have a huge amount of debt forgiven if they continue their strategy.
+We have many clients in New Zealand, Australia, Europe, the Middle East and Asia who are legally paying $0 a month on their federal student loans.
+They’re not committing tax fraud or in default, and they’re going to have a huge amount of debt forgiven if they continue their strategy.

 The biggest hack you probably don’t know about your student loans is something called the Foreign Earned Income Tax Exclusion.
-You can exclude over $100,000 of income earned abroad from your US tax return.
+You can exclude over $100,000 of income earned abroad from your tax return as a U.S. citizen.

-If you’re worried about your student debt to the point where you want to flee the country, there’s a good chance you’d make less than this amount.
-If you made more than the exemption, you could exclude that hundred grand from whatever you do make.
+If you’re worried about your student debt to the point where you want to flee to a new country, there’s a good chance you’d make less than this amount.
+If you made more than the exemption, you could exclude that hundred grand from whatever you make.

-Let’s look at the case of an American born veterinarian who accumulates $250,000 of student debt.
-She meets this cute Australian guy and they decide to go live in Melbourne, Australia.
-She decides to stay there and work as a vet in Australia making about $70,000 US.
+Let’s look at the case of an American-born veterinarian who is on the hook for $250,000 of student debt.
+She meets an Australian and they go live in Melbourne, Australia.
+She decides to stay there and work as a vet in Australia, making about $70,000 USD.

-Those earnings would be exempt from US taxation.
+Those earnings would be exempt from U.S. taxation.
 She would have an AGI of $0.
 Under IDR, that $0 income would equate to $0 payments.
 This allows her to pay nothing while staying in good standing with her loans.

-You need to certify that your income hasn’t changed on the income-based certification form.
-That’s true if you’re exempt from US taxation because $0 AGI is not different year to year if you earn less than 100k.
+You must certify that your income hasn’t changed on the income-based certification form.
+That’s true if you’re exempt from U.S. taxation because $0 AGI is not different year to year if you earn less than the allowed limit.

-Then you submit your tax return electronically to your loan servicer that your income is 0.
+Then you submit your tax return electronically to your loan servicer that your income from last year was $0.
 This will result in a student loan payment of $0 a month.

 Not only will they not arrest you, but you also don’t have anything to worry about.

-You follow the extremely flawed student loan repayment rules and if this results in a payment of $0, that’s not your fault.
-It’s the fault of the Congresspeople who put the flawed rules into place.
+You follow the extremely flawed student loan repayment rules, and if this results in a payment of $0, that’s not your fault.
+It’s the fault of the Congresspeople who put the flawed rules for these repayment plans into place.

 Of course, a $0 monthly payment will cause the loan balance to grow a lot over time.

-In 20-25 years, you will owe taxes on the forgiven balance, which could be from all the growing interest payments over the extended loan term.
+In 20 to 25 years, you will owe taxes on the forgiven balance, which could be from all the growing interest payments over the extended loan term.
 Or will you?

 If you decide to make your permanent home overseas, you could keep most of your assets denominated in the foreign country where you live.

-At the end of the loan forgiveness period, the IRS is supposed to take your assets and liabilities.
-If the result is negative, then they would likely wipe the taxes owed on your student debt.
+At the end of the loan forgiveness period, the IRS is supposed to assess your assets and liabilities.
+If the result is negative, they would likely wipe the taxes owed on your student debt.
 This is called the insolvency exclusion.

-If you wanted to prepare for the tax bomb just in case, you could just put away a few hundred a month in an investment account to have enough for the tax bomb.
+If you wanted to prepare for the compound interest and subsequent tax bomb just in case, you could just put away a few hundred a month in an investment account to have enough for the tax bomb.

 I know from a cousin of mine that New Zealand welcomes young Americans who are single.